 The Online Active Community Engagement for Mental Health and Wellbeing (O-ACE) study was a rapid-response pilot funded by the University of Oxford.
 O-ACE set out to investigate how online cultural content (OCC) could be optimised for wellbeing and mental health, in particular anxiety and depression – the most common mental health problems.
 It was a collaboration between three Oxford University departments – the Ashmolean Museum, the Department of Psychiatry (part of the Medical Sciences Division) and the Oxford Internet Institute (a research and teaching centre dedicated to the social science of the Internet).
 The project also worked with an external design partner, Imagineear, to co-create an online intervention.
 The project ran from June 2020 to February 2021.
 The total project costs were £37,000 (50,627 USD) which were primarily used for a part-time project assistant, participant recruitment, the design consultancy fee and software to run the experiment.

 The O-ACE study comprised a mixed method approach of successive research strands, each informing the next.
 The decision to focus on young people stemmed from analysis of the initial phase of research, as described below.

-A desk exercise looking at examples of what kinds of OCC created by the heritage sector during the pandemic were proving engaging and impactful.
-This complemented the systematic review by drawing on ‘grey’ literature such as blogs, articles and news reports.
+An exploration of what kinds of OCC created by the heritage sector during the pandemic were proving engaging and impactful.
+This complemented the systematic review by drawing on “grey” literature such as blogs, articles and news reports.
 This component reported on 36 case studies with 10 deep-dive interviews with creators.